mk270/whitakers-words/dictionary.md

 earlier texts.

-OLD is taken as the most authorative source and if it is in OLD then it was used in classical times within a very limited period.
+OLD is taken as the most authoritative source and if it is in OLD then it was used in classical times within a very limited period.
 An entry with source O will have AGE X (or C if it is unique to classical).
 This also define good Latin and the usage should be valid for all ages.